-An organized workplace is efficient and simple to navigate, making it easier for employees to be focused and productive on the job.
-Organization can also help reduce stress that may come with tasks like searching for paperwork right before a meeting or attempting to figure out a colleague’s filing system when you’re covering her for the day.
+Having an established organizational structure in the workplace makes daily operations efficient and simple to navigate.
+This will make it easier for employees to be focused and productive on the job.
+Organization can also help reduce stress that may come with tasks like searching for paperwork right before a meeting or simple decision-making throughout the work day.
+Read below for organization tips and organizational skills to share with your workforce.

 Standardized Procedures

-Implement standardization to organize the workplace by ensuring that everyone follows the same processes.
+Implement standardized procedures into the workplace to ensure that everyone follows the same processes.
 For example, in a company intranet, where individual departments share access to various computer folders and files, if everyone uses the same format for naming documents, the system is easier to navigate.
+This is the beginning of establishing organizational culture and sets up project management to be more efficient across different teams and departments.

 Electronic Scheduling